Improve Local Search Visibility with a Google Business Profile

 Three Factors in Google’s Local Search Ranking

-Manage your Google Business Profile like any other social media profile, including company pages on LinkedIn or Facebook or an Instagram business account.
-Regularly post photos and videos to reflect company achievements and accolades; update services, products, hours, and locations as changes occur; and link website and social media accounts for potential customers to easily learn more about your business.
+Manage your Google Business Profile just like you would any other social media profile, including company pages on LinkedIn or Facebook, or an Instagram business account.
+Regularly post photos and videos showcasing company achievements and accolades.
+Update services, products, hours, and locations as changes occur.
+Link your website and social media accounts to help potential customers easily learn more about your business.

 Linking your social media accounts in your Business Profile gives “customers a more comprehensive view of a business’s online activity and engagement.”
 You may also find social media posts appearing on your Google Business Profile automatically, further encouraging current and potential customers to engage with your business.